PDBe-KB/process-complex-data/README.md

 # Basic information

-This repository contains code for processes that will aggregate complexes data from the PDBe graph database, assign identifiers and create names for macromolecular complexes.
+This repository contains code for a python package that will aggregate macromolecular complexes data from the PDBe graph database, assign identifiers and create names for them.

-In general, it will do the following:
-- Aggregate complexes data from the PDBe graph database
-- Assign unique identifier for each unique complex composition
-- Build relationships between several complexes related nodes in the graph database
-- Assign name for each unique complex composition

 # Usage